boyonglin/ip-scanner-gnome-extension/README.md

     chmod +x ~/.local/share/gnome-shell/extensions/ip-scanner@local/scripts/scan_free_ip.sh
     ```

-4.  **Configure passwordless `sudo`:**
+4.  **Configure passwordless `pkexec`:**
-    The extension requires `sudo` to temporarily add IP aliases for testing connectivity.
+    The extension requires `pkexec` to temporarily add IP aliases for testing connectivity.

-    Create a new file for `sudoers`:
+    Create a new file for `polkit`:
     ```bash
-    sudo visudo -f /etc/sudoers.d/ipscanner
+    sudo nano /etc/polkit-1/localauthority/50-local.d/90-ip-scanner.pkla
     ```

-    Add the following line, replacing `YOUR_USERNAME` with your username:
+    Add the following lines, which allow members of the `sudo` group to run the script without a password prompt:
     ```
-    YOUR_USERNAME ALL=(ALL) NOPASSWD: /home/YOUR_USERNAME/.local/share/gnome-shell/extensions/ip-scanner@local/scripts/scan_free_ip.sh
+    [Allow ip-scanner scan]
+    Identity=unix-group:sudo
+    Action=org.freedesktop.policykit.exec
+    ResultAny=yes
+    ResultActive=yes
+    ResultInactive=yes
     ```

+    Save the file and log out and back in to apply the changes.

 5.  **Enable the extension:**
     *   Use the GNOME Extensions application to enable "IP Scanner".